UCB-INFO-PYTHON/Installation/Install 1 - Bash and Git.md

 2. Run the installer, and make sure to pick the option to install Git Bash in addition to the default options.
 All other items can be left to their default setting.
 3. On your computer, open the Git Bash application.
 4. Follow instructions 3 and 4 from the "Mac/Linux users" installation instructions below.
+5. if git bash does not install try [this] (http://www.techoism.com/how-to-install-git-bash-on-windows/)

 ## Mac/Linux users: Installing Git and Linking to GitHub